 top of page

-Rooftops: If buildings with impervious roofs are already in place, flat & slope roof, the catchment area is effectively available free of charge and they provide a supply at the point of consumption.
-This water can be stored by filtering water, with adequate filtration systems, depending upon the available catchment area, such as wall mount mechanical filters,(for independent house and small apartments) ancient sand bed filtration system with settlement tank for big apartment, commercial complexs and industries.
-Same can recharge the Earth or Bore well.
+Rooftop rain water harvesting consultant:: If apartment with impervious roofs are already in place, flat & and sloped roofs, the catchment area is effectively available free of charge and they supply the point of consumption.
+This water can be stored by filtering water, with adequate filtration systems, depending upon the available catchment area, such as wall mount mechanical filters,(for independent homes and small apartment) ancient sand bed filtration systems with settlement tanks for big residential buildings, commercial complexes, and industries.
+The same can recharge the Earth or Bore well.

 • Contour bund